Orovo/angular-coffeemaker-kdt-playwright/README.md

 # Smart Coffeemaker made in Angular

+System created by Christopher Dührkop for his Bachelor Thesis.

-System under Test for the Bachelor Thesis of Christopher Dührkop (Matrikelnummer 2390000).
-This project can be also be found on GitHub https://github.com/ChrisDue/angular-coffeemaker.
+System adapted by Niklas Mollerus for his Bachelor Thesis.

+This project can be also be found on GitHub under https://github.com/Orovo/angular-coffeemaker-kdt-playwright or https://github.com/ChrisDue/angular-coffeemaker, for the original version.

 All important info to get this app started is listed below.

 <br/>